easoncxz/blog/_posts/2015-02-15-why-you-should-blog-starting-right-now.markdown

 # 1) Why you should blog (starting right now)

-In a nutshell, **keeping a blog has many benefits, while no obvious downsides**.
+In a nutshell, **keeping a blog has many benefits, but no obvious downsides**.

-Let me put this down in more detail: **Recording your valuable thoughts in the form of a blog can bring many benefits, but doesn't do any harm**.
+Let me put this down in more detail: **Recording your meaningful thoughts in the form of a blog can bring many benefits, but doesn't do any harm**.
 Note: things like mumbling about trivialities, making miscellaneous emotional dumps, or writing for the sake of writing etc. -- these don't count as valuable thoughts.

 Here's in my opinion a few of the greatest benefits of keeping a long-term
 blog: